 CROSSING COOS BAY: No one offerng this at this time, that I know of.
 If you find an outfitter who will ferry you, please let me know!)

 ALTERNATIVE ROUTE OVER 7 DEVILS: I've heard that a ranger is warning hikers off using this route, due to it being private property.
-I've also heard that hikers have used it with no problem.
+I've also heard that hikers have used it with no problem and that it is regularly used by locals.

 INN-TO-INN AT FLORAS LAKE: Floras Lake Inn has reopened as a B&B.

 CAMPING AT BOICE COPE COUNTY PARK?
 Hiker-biker camping (no reservation, drop-in) is no longer allowed, but you can go online and reserve a tent site with charging station and picnic table for $18.43 ($1.50 more for shower).
 Or consider stopping at the bivouac site 4 miles to the north (bring water), which can be crowded on weekends (or not).
-No camping is allowed on Blacklock Point just to the south (but people do it, just saying; top off water bottles at Floras Lake).
+No camping is allowed on Blacklock Point just to the south (but people do it, just saying; top off water bottles at Floras Lake.
+There's also a hiker-biker camp just a few miles away at Cape Blanco.

 PORT ORFORD DETAILS: Hiker notes that toilets and showers at Port of Port Orford are only open during business hours.
 Apparently it's not clear in the book that there are flush toilets and water at Battle Rock Wayside, where you return to the beach SOBO.